dzbeck/multiscanner/docs/use/use-analysis-mods.md

 ##Current Analysis Modules

-The set of analysis modules currently available in MultiScanner are listed below.
+The analysis modules currently available in MultiScanner are listed below.

 | AV Scans |   |
 | -------- | - |